Career & Professional Development

 Maggie is a PIBS alumna and obtained her PhD from the University of Michigan Department of Molecular, Cellular, and Developmental Biology.
-She completed her postdoctoral training at Washington University School of Medicine and at the University of Michigan.
-Maggie has worked as an intern at a biotechnology company, volunteered as a science communication fellow, and worked with two non-profit consulting groups as a life science consultant, project manager, and board member all while balancing her time and productivity at the bench.
+She completed her postdoctoral training at Washington University School of Medicine and the University of Michigan.
+Maggie worked as an intern at a biotechnology company, volunteered as a science communication fellow, and worked with two non-profit consulting groups as a life science consultant, project manager, and board member all while balancing her time and productivity at the bench.

 Where Are We?

 2960 Taubman Health Sciences Library